-The opinion of SEAC on the proposed restriction and on its related socio-economic impact was adopted in accordance with Article 71(1) and (2) of the REACH Regulation on [date of adoption of the opinion].
-[The deadline for the opinion of SEAC was in accordance with Article 71(3) of the REACH Regulation extended by [number of days] by the ECHA decision [number and date]].
+The opinion of SEAC on the proposed restriction and on its related socio-economic impact was adopted in accordance with Article 71(1) and (2) of the REACH Regulation on 2 December 2022.

-[The opinion takes into account the comments of interested parties provided in accordance with Article[s 69(6) and] 71(1) of the REACH Regulation.]
-[No comments were received from interested parties during the consultation in accordance with Article[s 69(6) and] 71(1)].
+The opinion takes into account the comments of interested parties provided in accordance with Article[s 69(6) and 71(1) of the REACH Regulation.